You've arrived at TechRadar's list of the scariest movies to stream right now, so strap in tight.

 Tell yourself it's just a game.

 Date: 2013 | Director: David Guy Levy | Stars: Brittany Snow, June Squibb, Jeffrey Combs | Certificate: 18 | Runtime: 93 min

-Yet another movie that is made 1,000 per cent better because Jeffrey Combs stars in it.
-Would You Rather has an interesting concept - the ultimate life or death game of 'would you rather' hosted by a sadistic aristocrat - that doesn't quite reach the heights it should but you will have a lot of fun watching it try.
+Yet another movie made 1,000 per cent better because Jeffrey Combs stars in it.
+Would You Rather has an interesting concept – the ultimate life or death game of 'would you rather' hosted by a sadistic aristocrat – that doesn't quite reach the heights it should, but you'll have a lot of fun watching it try.
 Definitely not one for the squeamish!

 Abandoned as a child.
 Raised by the dark.